Subject Co-ordinators: Mrs K Fuller & Mr S McConnachie

 Primary children are assessed in their understanding of different religions – beliefs, practices and worship (AT1) and also their ability to engage with questions and express their beliefs in response to this (AT2).

-Religious Education subject leaders will review these pages as well as using pupil voice and conferencing to understand children’s knowledge.
+Religious Education subject leaders will review the use of these knowledge notes in RE books/ booklets as well as using pupil voice and conferencing to understand children’s knowledge and recall and ensure consolidation of information from working memory to long-term memory.
 This will also ensure continuity and progression through the school.

-Our Religious Education curriculum should ensure that children leave Coldean:
+Our Religious Education curriculum ensures that children leave Coldean:

 Training, planning and teaching our Religious Education curriculum should ensure: